alexjoo-kang/MegaClustFold/README.md

 # 🧬 MegaClustFold

-MegaClustFold is a lightweight and modular pipeline that clusters protein sequences based on amino acid composition (AAC) using **MMseqs2 Linclust**, and then exports cluster-wise sequence files and embeddings.
-This version is simplified for reproducibility and educational purposes, focusing on basic clustering and AAC extraction.
+MegaClustFold is a lightweight and modular pipeline that clusters protein sequences using **MMseqs2 Linclust**.
+This version is simplified for reproducibility and educational purposes, focusing on basic clustering.

 > All input data is **synthetic** and intended for demonstration and testing only.